 - PBS Wisconsin Meet the Lab - a series of profiles of further Wisconsin scientists, with activities and videos to support students in building up their scientific identities

 - Project READY (Reimaging Equity and Access for Diverse Youth) - an excellent series of short learning modules from a coalition of North Carolina library leadership and K-12 and higher education school leaders - they guide you through learning on racism, implicit bias, equity, colonialism, inclusion, and relationships

 - Bias and Ethical Issues in Science - historical (and current) practice of science has biases and ethical issues.
 This resource notes useful articles and books to understand the following: 1) historical and current bias and racisim in the practice of science; 2) how to expand thinking of what counts as "knowledge" in science; 3) ideas for concrete steps to address these challenges

 - Tools and Resources to Support All Learners - a range of resources including Doing and Talking Math, Science and STEM Teaching Tools, and ideas from Wisconsin educators on the importance of a Native perspective on science learning

-- WI Phenomena Listing - updated list (Nov 2020) that includes more phenomena relevant to an urban environment.
-As noted in this article by Okhee Lee, using local, relevant phenomena is an important equity strategy.
+- WI Phenomena Listing - updated list (Nov 2020) that includes more contexts and phenomena relevant to an urban environment -- as noted in this article by Okhee Lee, using local, relevant phenomena is an important equity strategy

 - Professional Development Modules for Equitable Science - ACESSE project modules that support meeting the needs of all learners, particularly in assessment strategies

-- Doing and Talking Math and Science - resources from this UW-Madison project were developed in conjunction with Wisconsin teacheres.
+- Doing and Talking Math and Science - resources from this UW-Madison project were developed in conjunction with Wisconsin teachers.
 Resources support effective science classroom dialogue for all students, particular for multilingual learners.